jhap1982/giveituruguay/2012/2012-06-06 - U.S. Bank Arena, Cincinnati, OH, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Charlie
+3. Charlie
-Scar Tissue
+4. Scar Tissue
-Dani California
+5. Dani California
-Look Around
+6. Look Around
-Throw Away Your Television
+7. Throw Away Your Television
-Hard to Concentrate
+8. Hard to Concentrate
-Factory of Faith
+9. Factory of Faith
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Under the Bridge
+11. Under the Bridge
-Me and My Friends
+12. Me and My Friends
-Californication
+13. Californication
-Suck My Kiss
+14. Suck My Kiss
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Sir Psycho Sexy
+17. Sir Psycho Sexy
-They're Red Hot
+18. They're Red Hot
-Soul to Squeeze
+19. Soul to Squeeze
-Give It Away
+20. Give It Away

 ## Notes